 - The governors will admit children on social or medical grounds, where professionals have clearly identified that the school will best meet the needs of the child.
-These applications must be accompanied by documentary evidence from appropriate professionals within the Health or Social services.
+These applications must be accompanied by documentary evidence from appropriate professionals within the health or social services

 - a brother or sister sharing the same parents

-- a half brother or half sister where two children share one common parent
+- a half-brother or half-sister where two children share one common parent

-- a step-brother or step sister, where two children are related by a parent’s marriage
+- a step brother or step sister, where two children are related by a parents’ marriage/civil partnership

 - a child who has been adopted or is fostered by parents / carers who have other children